NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Supervised Machine Learning Regression and Classification/Week One - Supervised Machine Learning Regression and Classification.md

 ## (Section Two) Regression Model

 [[Training Set]]: is the set of data that is used to train the model and its performance.
+    The input of the training set is know as x, input variable, or feature.